-Stone Research Grants may be used by scholars to buy data, purchase equipment, or hire research assistants.
+Stone Research Grants may be used by scholars to buy data, purchase equipment, or for research travel and field work.
 Graduate students may use research grants to attend academic conferences where they will present talks (or posters) on projects related to inequality.
 For faculty, Stone Research Grants may be used to hire research assistants, for book conferences, or for organizing thematic panels with leading experts.
 Most research grants will not exceed $5,000, but proposals of up to $25,000 will be considered.

 Harvard-affiliated scholars working on topics related to the Stone Program’s core research focus are eligible for Stone Research Grants.
 Scholars earlier in their careers – such as graduate students, post-docs, and untenured faculty – are especially encouraged to apply.

 Because these are competitive research grants, a committee of Stone Program faculty will select projects that best fit the aim of the Stone Program’s mission to study the causes and consequences of inequality in income and wealth.